-This study applies Multiple criteria decision making (MCDM), a specific methodology for guiding decision making processes in which multiple, usually conflicting, criteria are existing as well as alternatives.
-MCDA is "a discipline that encompasses mathematics, management, informatics, psychology, social science and economics" [8].
-MCDM approaches the problems by structuring and solving decision and planning problems involving multiple criteria.
+This study applies Multiple criteria decision making (MCDM), a specific methodology for guiding decision making processes in which multiple, usually conflicting, criteria are existing as well as alternatives [8].

+In MCDM, multiple aspects and criteria involved and combined structurally in a decision levels problem.
 As a result, by using MCDM methodology decision makers will be clearly guided in handling such kind of problems.
-MCDM might be applied adequately to any fields which have multiple criteria problem where a significant decision needs to be made such as in business, government, health, science and technology [8].
+MCDM might be applied adequately to any fields which have multiple criteria problem where an effective solution should be taken into account such as in business, government, health, science and technology [8].